-CD 2160 Child Development and Guidance (FCS)
+CD 2160 Child Development and Guidance (FCS) 4 s.h

 Growth and behavior of a child from the prenatal stage through early childhood as well as guidance techniques for each stage of development.

 CD 2610 Infant and Toddler Development, Care Giving, and Curriculum Planning 1 s.h.